LaDeMonika/Minihell/README.md

 ### Lilie's Task
     - free
     - error handling
-    - add bash warning for EOF signal during heredoc
+    - add bash warning for EOF signal during heredoc: also what happens if there are several heredoc childs